andrewromanenco/lua-vm/README.md

 - Set variables in the Lua VM before execution.
 - Read variables after execution completes.
 - Provide external (TypeScript/JavaScript) functions callable from Lua.
-- Enforce a configurable instruction limit to prevent infinite loops.
+- Enforce a configurable instruction limit to prevent infinite loops (10k is the default).
 - Optionally include a subset of standard Lua library functions.
 - Supported Types: nil, boolean, number, string, function, and table.
 - All LuaVM values are TypeScript-wrapped primitives; behavior is aligned with **JS semantics**.